mulle-nat-stash/mulle-bootstrap/COMMANDS.md

 ```

 In the file `.bootstrap/brews` you can specify homebrew projects that need to
 be installed.
-These will be installed into `addictions`.
+These will be installed into `./addictions`.

 `./bootstrap/brews`: